OHI-Science/OHI-website/README.md

 The content for the website is all contained within the `/content/` directory.
 The markdown uses the [commonMark syntax](https://commonmark.org/help/), with some additional add-ons called "shortcodes".
-Content markdown files also use metadata at the start of the markdown file called front-matter.
+Content markdown files also use metadata at the start of the markdown file called "front-matter".

 ## Front-matter